-The project begins by reimagining the library foyer using the design-thinking method.
-The library and its partners will survey residents throughout the city – e.g. in workshops, interviews and online questionnaires – and adjust its subsequent path forward in dialogue with other hochdrei projects.
-In cooperation with the set design department of the Theater Vorpommern, technicians will create a model of the reimagined foyer.
-Parallel to these activities, the project partners will work with interested citizens to develop a detailed usage concept for the new space.
-Based on the motto “Bringing generations together – Creating shared experiences – Supporting digital competence”, the concept will bundle ideas and wishes, propose new formats, and strengthen local synergies and the library’s own network.
+The project began by reimagining the library foyer using the design-thinking method.
+The library and its partners surveyed residents throughout the city – e.g. in workshops, interviews and online questionnaires – and adjusted its subsequent path forward in dialogue with other hochdrei projects.
+In cooperation with the set design department of the Theater Vorpommern, technicians created a model of the reimagined foyer.
+Parallel to these activities, the project partners worked with interested citizens to develop a detailed usage concept for the new space.
+Based on the motto “Bringing generations together – Creating shared experiences – Supporting digital competence”, the concept bundled ideas and wishes, propose new formats, and strengthen local synergies and the library’s own network.

 Project title: Digital Encounters for Generations in Analogue Space at the Greifswald Municipal Library

 Partners: Pommerscher Diakonieverein e.V., BÜRGERHAFEN, Medienzentrum Greifswald e.V.

 Website of Hans Fallada library (external link, opens in a new window)